Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Experiments

 \textbf{Visualization.}

-To intuitively show the effectiveness of our scheme, we visualize the dimensionality-reduced output feature vectors of AgentGhost using t-SNE~\cite{cheng2025backdoor}, as shown in Figure~\ref{fig:vis}.
+For intuitive understanding, we employ t-SNE~\cite{cheng2025backdoor} to visualize the dimensionality-reduced output feature vectors of AgentGhost (Fig.~\ref{fig:vis}), as shown in Figure~\ref{fig:vis}.
 The visualization reveals that clean and poisoned goals are distinctly clustered into separate feature subspaces.
-This clear separation underscores why task utility is preserved, and the attack effectiveness is promising.
+This clear separation underscores why the utility of the task is preserved, and the effectiveness of the attack is promising.